Topdev0706/Blockchain-Bitcoin-/README.md

 # qfactom
 kdb+ API library designed to interact with the Factom blockchain via the factomd client REST API and factom wallet REST API.
+For usage instructions see wiki pages.

 Library enables
 * Transactions: Both factoid->factoid and factoid->entry credit